 Rural Health Research Dissemination Program

-This funding opportunity supports a single organization to effectively share and promote research on rural health services, ensuring that valuable findings are accessible to decision-makers and stakeholders in underserved rural communities across the U.S.
+This funding opportunity supports a single organization in creating a central online resource to share and promote rural health research findings, ensuring that decision makers and community leaders can access and apply this information to improve health outcomes in rural areas across the U.S.

 Award Range